Donald Trott, D.M.A.

 Dr. Trott’s choirs from Longwood College performed at VMEA state conferences and in the concluding performance of the 1996 ACDA Southern Division Convention.
 His choirs toured annually to venues that included the Cathedral of St. Patrick, Cathedral of St. John, the National Cathedral and the White House.
 At Ole Miss, the Concert Singers under his direction appeared at the 2005 Mississippi State Convention of the MENC/ACDA.
 In February 2006, the choir appeared at the ACDA Southern Division Convention, and in March 2007, the singers performed at the 2007 ACDA National Convention in Miami, Florida.
 In March 2010, the Concert Singers were invited to join with LSU and Loyola (New Orleans) and the Memphis Symphony Orchestra under the direction of Ken Fulton in a performance of Brahms’s Requiemat the ACDA Southern Division Convention.
 Both the University of Mississippi Men’s Glee and Concert Singers have appeared on MMEA/ACDA state conventions.

-Ole Miss choirs have toured the northeastern United States on two occasions; 2003 and 2008 with performances in St. Patrick’s Cathedral (NYC) and Cathedral of the Immaculate Conception (Washington, D.C.).
-In 2010, singers from Ole Miss took an international tour with stops in Paris, Munich and Salzburg.
+Ole Miss choirs have toured the northeastern United States on three occasions; 2003, 2008 and 2018 with performances in Carnegie Hall, St. Patrick’s Cathedral (NYC) and Cathedral of the Immaculate Conception (Washington, D.C.).
+In 2010, singers from Ole Miss took an international tour with stops in Paris, Munich and Salzburg, and in 2014 The Concert Singers toured Germany, Czech Republic, and Austria.

-Masterworks have been an important part of the repertoire at Ole Miss including performances of Bach’s Mass in B Minor, Beethoven’s Choral Fantasy and Ninth Symphony, Brahm’s Requiem, Faure’s Requiem, and Handel’s Messiah.
+Masterworks have been an important part of the repertoire at Ole Miss including performances of Bach’s Mass in B Minor, Beethoven’s Choral Fantasy and Ninth Symphony, Brahm’s Requiem, Faure’s Requiem, Handel’s Messiah, Orff’s Carmina Burana, and Bernstein’s Chichester Psalms.

 Dr. Trott is a past-president of the Southern Division of ACDA, past-president of Virginia ACDA and has held positions with the R&S areas of Men’s Choirs, Youth and Student Activities, and is currently a member of the Research and Publications Committee.